 Administering A Group

 I used to co-administer a Facebook group and that was very helpful in raising my profile and getting my work seen by more people.
 It taught me a great deal about how to run a group and what to expect from group members.
-I have also been able to see how other artists promote their work which has been very valuable experience.
+I have also been able to see how other artists promote their work (or not) which has been very valuable experience.

 I guess it is a question of developing a group strategy that works for you – I know I am still working on it.